joxx/11ty-micro/src/pages/index.md

 title: 'A page title is an important thing'
 layout: 'home.njk'
 ---
-# Hello world!
+# → Hello Future
-This is my website.
+This is my awesome website.